tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-annotated_quotes.md

 Just the quotes from the book *The New Art - The New Life* within the book (of the same name, containing all of his writings), with each quote annotated with one or more of several themes.

+# Original Was in French

+Written in French, this "book" remained unpublished in his lifetime.

+Titles used on some of the manuscripts:

+- L'Art Et La Vie
+  - The Art and the Life
+- L'Art Nouveau - La Vie Nouvelle (La Culture des Rapports Purs)
+  - The New Art - The New Life (The Culture of Pure Relationships)
+- L'Art Et La Vie - La Culture de la Forme et de Ses Rapports Vers Une Equivalence Universelle
+  - Art and Life: The Culture of Form and of its Relationships toward Universal Equivalence

 # Themes

 These themes run through these quotes: